XinnGuan/DST_Assessment2/README.md

 Our working is shown in our own directories,

-Zhihui performed the data cleaning, Erin & Emelia worked on the LDA model, Xin produced the Word2Vec model and we collectively created the classifciation model and wrote the comparison/discussion together after examination of the results.
+Zhihui performed the data cleaning, Erin & Emelia worked on the LDA model, Xin and Zhihui produced the Word2Vec model and we collectively created the classifciation model and wrote the comparison/discussion together after examination of the results.

 Thanks!